ibexa/documentation-user/docs/content_management/block_reference.md

 - **Statuses** — Set the statuses of orders that should be included in the list.
 - **Number of orders** — Set the number of orders to be displayed.
 - **Sort order** — Set the sort order for the displayed orders.

+## Other Customers Have also Seen block

+## Other Customers Have also Seen This Content block

 ## Personalized block